P4kit0/P4kit0/README.md

-:sunglasses: I'm P4kit0
+😎: I'm P4kit0
-:house: I live in Spain
+🏠 I live in Spain
-:snake: I'm Sysadmin
+🐍 I'm Sysadmin
-:crab: I'm like cybersecurity and forensic
+❤️ I'm like cybersecurity and forensic